Noctis/kickstart-app/docs/HTTP.md

 * `patch()`,
 * `delete()`.

-All of those methods accept up to three arguments, with the first two being mandatory:
+All of those methods accept up to four arguments, with the first two being mandatory:

 * the URI, e.g. `/`, `/foo` or `/product/show`,
 * the class name of the HTTP action,